How To Do a Moving Cleaning Just Right (A Detailed Guide)

 • Deep clean carpet or vacuum thoroughly

-• Sweep and mop wooden, tile or laminate floors
+• Sweep and mop wooden, tile, or laminate floors

 • Clean sliding door tracks